spice-h2020/manifest/sm_scenario/README.md

   }]
 }
 ```

 Questions

  * What is the best way to represent inputs and output values?
 Classes or individuals?
  * Should a script reference the general concepts (classes or individuals) or the specific inputs/outputs? e.g. "Artefact" or "ex:savoy_vase".
  * do we need activity status?
+ * where to include developers' annotations?

 TODO

  * add social media managers' posts
+ * add generated annotations of developers
  * add time of activities

 When the scenario it's easy, we can use shortcuts like the following: